• Skip to primary navigation

 But here is the thing…

 Time has moved on, not just for me, but for my hometown.
-Maybe this isn’t true for everyone, but where I grew up is so different in 2018 than when I left in 1997.
-There is a lot more traffic, less rain, and Disneyland is way more expensive.
+Maybe this isn’t true for everyone, but where I grew up is so different in 2025 than when I left in 1997.
+There is a lot more traffic, and less rain, and Disneyland is way more expensive.

 I once had a pastor tell me something that still sticks with me to this day.
-I was telling him about our church back in California and how special that place was.
+I told him about our church back in California and how special that place was.
 How I wanted to find something like that again.

 So if I were to pack up my family and head back to Southern California, things would be different.
 And maybe part of that is that I have changed.
 I am used to life in other places, not so much the life of someone in Southern California.
-This hit me hard on my last visit there this past summer.
+This hit me hard on one of my most recent visits.

 And it isn’t like I couldn’t adjust to life there again, I am sure I could.
 I am sure that over time, things would be okay.
 But remembering that I can never go back to 1997 and how things were back then is a comfort to me in a place so far from home.